grenaud/dice/README.md

 # BAM file option

 You can also run DICE directly on the BAM file.
-This mode however is a bit slower than the normal mode since we cannot combine sites together and read fragment needs to be computed independently.
-The advantage is that, in this mode, the error rate parameter is not estimated genome-wide, but is computed directly at each site, using mapping quality, base quality and deamination rates.
+This mode however is a bit slower than the normal mode.
+The advantage is that, in this mode, the error rate parameter is not estimated genome-wide, but is computed directly at each site, using mapping quality, base quality and predicted post-mortem damage rates.

 - First, you need to compute a post-mortem DNA damage profile.
 This is a simple substitution matrix with the following tab-delimited format: